jf-godbout/jf-godbout.github.io/_pages/team.md

 **Gabrielle Péloquin-Skulski**

 [Gabrielle Péloquin-Skulski](https://scholar.google.com/citations?user=1EbUmSsAAAAJ&hl=en&oi=ao) is a PhD Candidate in the Department of Political Science at the Massachusetts Institute of Technology (MIT), where she is a member of the MIT Political Experiments Research Lab (PERL), under the guidance of Professor Adam J. Berinsky.
 Her research interests lie in the fields of American politics and quantitative methodology, with a focus on political misinformation.
 Gabrielle’s work more specifically delves into the psychological underpinnings that influence individuals' propensity to accept and disseminate political misinformation online.
 Her doctoral research examines how the content of political (mis)information interacts with emotional responses, shaping people's attitudes and behaviors.
 Gabrielle is also affiliated with the Complex Data Lab, directed by Professor Reihaneh Rabbany.
 Prior to her graduate studies at MIT, she graduated with a B.Sc.
 Honors and a M.Sc. in political science from the Université de Montréal.

-**Kellin Pelrine**

-[Kellin Pelrine](https://kellinpelrine.github.io/) is a PhD candidate at McGill University and the Mila AI Institute, supervised by Reihaneh Rabbany.
-He's also a member of the Centre for the Study of Democratic Citizenship, research advisor at FAR AI, and cofounder and CSO at startup Stitch.
-Pelrine leads research hoping to create practical, transformatively impactful machine learning systems.
-Recently, his focus is AI safety, misinformation mitigation, and AI agents.
-He's also worked on education, political polarization, human trafficking, and temporal graphs.
-At FAR AI, he and collaborators have several projects on robustness of frontier models and of superhuman AIs that play the board game Go; for beating the latter as a human he has been called the "man who beat the machine".
-At Stitch, he's building the AI extension of imagination with a visual interface for LLMs.

 **Zachary Yang**